MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

 ### Implement the main dialog

-Iv v3, all bots were built on top of a dialog system.
+In v3, all bots were built on top of a dialog system.
 In v4, bot logic and dialog logic is now separate.
-We've taken what was the _root dialog_ in the v3 bot and made a `MainDialog` class to take its place.
+You've taken what was the _root dialog_ in the v3 bot and made a `MainDialog` class to take its place.

 Edit **./dialogs/main.js**.

-1. Import the classes and constants we need for the dialog.
+1. Import the classes and constants you need for the dialog.

     ```javascript
     const { DialogSet, DialogTurnStatus, ComponentDialog, WaterfallDialog,